Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Characterization of quantum states based on the generalized robustness

 \section{Characterization of quantum states based on the generalized robustness}

-In this section, we prove Lemma~\ref{lem:witness_characterization}, which is a key ingredient of the multicopy witness based on the generalized robustness shown in Theorem~\ref{cor:high_order_witness_qudit_conventional}.
-Here, we restate the lemma for readability. \begin{lemma} Let $\rho$ be a quantum state, and let $s > 0$.
+In this section, we prove Lemma~\ref{lem:witness_characterization}, which is a key ingredient of the multi-copy witness based on the generalized robustness shown in Theorem~\ref{cor:high_order_witness_qudit_conventional}.
+Here, we restate the lemma for readability.

+\begin{lemma}[Lemma~\ref{lem:witness_characterization} in main text] Let $\rho$ be a quantum state, and let $s > 0$.
 Consider a quantum state $\eta$.
 Then, $\eta$ can be expressed as